 However, some people think that this tree was actually brought to Japan by Chinese travelers.
 The fruit of the Loquat tree looks like something between a peach and a mango in both appearance and taste.

 Furthermore, it is said that the fruit can be used as a sedative and it is known to lower excessive thirst and vomiting.
 The fruit and the leaves are high in vitamin C, calcium, vitamin A, phosphorous, potassium, and iron.

-When it comes to the leaves of this tree, for a long time they have been used in the natural treatment of different health problems and conditions.
+When comes to the leaves of this tree, for a long time have been used in the natural treatment of different health problems and conditions.

-Read on, to find out about the health benefits of the Loquat leaf tea.
+Read on, to find out about the health benefits of Loquat leaf tea.

 Health Benefits of Loquat Leaf Tea